UrbsLab/scikit-ExSTraCS/README.md

   <li>Times for matching, deletion, subsumption, selection, evaluation</li>
 </ul>

 And many more...
-These values can then be exported as a csv after training is complete for analysis using the built in "exportIterationTrackingData" method.
+These values can then be exported as a csv after training is complete for analysis using the built in "export_iteration_tracking_data" method.

 In addition, the package includes functionality that allows the final rule population to be exported as a csv after training.